 - Additional information about specific aspects of the item (some categories allow for this)

 - The condition of the item

 - Pictures of your item (the higher the quality, the better)

-- A selling format (auction-style, fixed price, or classified ad)
+- A selling format (auction-style or fixed price)

 - A starting price (see our tips above on pricing your items)